28Tae/school/25-python/3_app/31_readme.md

 <hr>
 <sup>[Return Home](../README.md)</sup>

-> This is the culmination of the past two years of computing, to develop a Flask Web Application.
+> This is the culmination of the past two years of computing, to develop a Web App.

 On the **frontend**, you have `templates/FILE.html` as a baseline HTML structure, topped with _static_ CSS styling & JavaScript dynamic content generation.